-Conclusion: The role of urban cooperation in global climate governance was held within official climate negotiations at the COP 19 in Warsaw.
+What lessons may be drawn from the emergence of urban North-South partnerships in the context of global climate governance?
+On the international level, there is a clear momentum towards pursuing both horizontal city-to-city cooperation as well as more vertical integration of local climate action into national and international climate strategies.
+On November 21, 2013, the first ever "Cities Day" was held within official climate negotiations at the COP 19 in Warsaw.
 UN Secretary General Ban Ki-Moon highlighted that "Cities are central in tackling climate change."
 (ICLEI - Local Governments for Sustainability Press Release, 22-11-2013).
 At the same meeting, Pascal Canfin, France's Minister for Development, called for the greater involvement of cities in the post-Kyoto negotiations, emphasizing that "Without cities and local authorities on board, no agreement will be possible in Paris 2015" (ICLEI - Local Governments for Sustainability, 2013).
 Kreft and Bals (2013) stress that the post-Kyoto agreement must recognize international city and state cooperation.
 The authors note the need for more transparent emissions accounting for local initiatives and a better coordination of decentralized action and top-down steering of national climate strategies.